 Ownership of Confidential Data

-Except as otherwise provided for in this Article 7, all Confidential Data produced as a result of an activity or operation shall be the property of all Participating Parties in that activity or operation.
+Except as otherwise provided for in this Article 7, all Confidential Data produced specifically for the Joint Account as a result of an activity or operation shall be the property of all Participating Parties in that activity or operation.
 A Non-Participating Party has no rights in or access to Confidential Data produced or derived from a Non-Consent Operation unless and until Complete Recoupment has taken place.

 Trades of Confidential Data